BMI 5/625, Spring 2025

 Out-of-bounds uses of AI tools will be screened for and treated in the same manner as other forms of plagiarism; if you are uncertain about whether your use is in- or out-of-bounds, please ask.
 And if you think up an interesting or helpful (in-bounds) use case for these technologies, please feel free to share it on the class Sakai forum.

-This technology is very new and is also developing rapidly, so there may be situations and use cases that this policy does not address- we are figuring this out together, in real-time. 🤘
+This technology is quite new and is also developing rapidly, so there may be situations and use cases that this policy does not address- we are figuring this out together, in real-time. 🤘

 One might ask, “why can’t I just cite ChatGPT’s output like I would any other source?”
 There are several reasons;